Transport in West Bengal: Waterway and Port

-Kolkata Port is a major port and only mejor river port in India.
+Kolkata Port is a major port and only major river port in India.
 Calcutta Port Trust is responsible for the Kolkata and Haldia Dock.
-The passenger transport service from Port of Kolkata to Andaman and Nicobar islands Port Blair and shipping services of India and Outer Port are being provided by Shipping Corporation of India.
+The passenger transport service from Port of Kolkata to Port Blair Port in Andaman and Nicobar Islands and shipping services of India and Outer Port are being provided by Shipping Corporation of India.
 In the southern part of the state, especially in the Sundarban region, the main transport system is boat transport.

 In West Bengal, the barge or small vessels from Haldia Port to Farakka Port transported.
 These vessels transport the coal to Farakka thermal power plant by National Waterway 1.

-There is the Sagar port(under construction) also.
+Sagar Port is a proposed seaport which is to be in Sagar Island.